arc06e/SocialClubApp/README.md

 ## Description

 ClubHouse is an online platform for bringing people together.
-Whether it's connecting with people in your local community or beyond, The ClubHouse provides a simple, easy-to-use interface for scheduling events or establishing clubs with people who share your interests or hobbies.
+Whether it's connecting with people in your local community or beyond, ClubHouse provides a simple, easy-to-use interface for scheduling events or establishing clubs with people who share your interests or hobbies.

 ![SocialClubAppScreenshotResize2](https://user-images.githubusercontent.com/91097715/195120960-f829ab91-f348-4332-8ad7-e87fa7ad5041.jpg)